Mr-Phoebe/OS67/README.md

 Require for bochs >= 2.6.7.

 If you install the bochs by ubuntu `apt-get`, it will be version 2.6.5 which will lead to some problems.
 See issue [here](https://github.com/SilverRainZ/OS67/issues/11).
-So we need to install it from source codes.

 Download source codes from [Bochs IA-32 Emulator Project](http://bochs.sourceforge.net/).
 In 2018.01.24, the latest version is 2.6.9.